boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 		fclose($fp);
 	}</pre>

 This simply checks for the arguments its supplied and expects the first argument (the one following the filename itself) to be the URL its going to download.
 It then hashes the URL so we know the filename and which directories need to be created.
-We then check if the file and save location exists, and if it dosn&#8217;t we then crawl the site, create the directories and save the content to disk.
+We then check if the file and save location exists, and if it dosn't we then crawl the site, create the directories and save the content to disk.

 Then with the following,

 <pre>cat urllist.txt | xargs -L1 -P32 php crawler.php</pre>

 We have a 32 process crawler.
-You can spawn more process&#8217;s if you wish, just increase the -P32 to whatever number you prefer.
+You can spawn more process's if you wish, just increase the -P32 to whatever number you prefer.
 Because a crawler spends most of its time making external connections waiting on network you can bump the number quite high, certainly 100 or so on a single core machine should be fine, however that may crash your router (like it did to mine) so be careful and keep an eye on it.
 After crashing my router a few times I ran the process on a proper server and let it run over a day or so.

 Run it for a few days or however long it takes and you will have a large chunk of web data sitting on your disk ready for indexing.

-You may want to split the urllist using &#8220;split -l 10000&#8221; or some other line size and pull down each one separately.
-This might also be an idea if you are sharing your internet connection and don&#8217;t want to saturate it totally for days on end.
+You may want to split the urllist using "split -l 10000" or some other line size and pull down each one separately.
+This might also be an idea if you are sharing your internet connection and don't want to saturate it totally for days on end.

 One thing to keep in mind with this is that dumping a million documents all over the disk is terribly inefficient.
 You should be laying down the documents in large files and keeping the locations of said documents.
 This makes processing much faster as you can access the disk in a long seek (although for a SSD this is probably a moot point).
 For a real search engine IE billions of documents do not do the above.
 However for something small scale this is perfectly fine.

 With that done I think we can cross off the crawler.
-Real world crawling of course isn&#8217;t quite that simple.
+Real world crawling of course isn't quite that simple.
 Eventually you need to consider refreshing your content, finding new links, avoiding overtaxing servers (which might have multiple domains on it), avoiding crawling admin pages which have delete links, improving performance (caching DNS lookups) etc&#8230; but for our purposes to refresh the index you can just re-crawl things the same way, and for a small portion of the web it should be fine.

 ### THE INDEX